the-teacher/the_role/README.md

 #### Who is Moderator?

-Moderator is the user, which has access to any actions of some section(s).
+Moderator is the user, who has access to any actions of some section(s).

 Moderator is the owner of any objects of some class.

-Moderator is the user, which has a virtual section **moderator**, with **section name** as rule name.
+Moderator is the user, who has a virtual section **moderator**, with **section name** as rule name.

-There is Moderator of Pages (controller) and Twitter (virtual section)
+An example of a Moderator of Pages (controller) and Twitter (virtual section)

 ```ruby
 moderator_role_fragment = {